 I think I had began to first build my own business, and professional profile on Fashion Mingle, and that this, had helped discover new opportunities, and to network, and make business connections.

-I did hear back from a few volunteer and internship opportunities, and that I think in, finally getting a response, from an employer from Fashion Mingle, and after earning visibility, I had found that after several months, I had thought about particular being a fashion writer had seemed interesting to me.
+I did hear back from a few volunteer and internship opportunities, and that I think in, finally getting a response, from an employer named Victoria Roberts in May 2024, and after earning visibility, I had found that after several months, I had thought about how being a backstage assistant had seemed interesting to me.

 CreativeOJean.com